-Canada has 223 public and private universities and 213 public colleges and institutes.
+Canada is home to a wide range of public universities, offering students the opportunity to learn from world-renowned thought leaders and gain access to state-of-the-art technology.
+With 223 public and private universities and 213 public colleges and institutes, there is no shortage of options for international students looking to study in Canada.
 The University of Toronto is one of the world's leading universities dedicated to research, driven to create and innovate.
 This multi-campus university offers education to more than 93,000 students with more than 23,000 international students and also offers 980 programs at the graduate and undergraduate levels.
-International students willing to study at these top public universities in Canada will have the opportunity to learn from work with leading thought leaders through a multidisciplinary network of teaching and research professors.

 The University of Waterloo is one of the first universities in the world to offer undergraduate students access to state-of-the-art computers.
 It is one of Canada's leading public universities offering 100 undergraduate degrees along with 190 graduate programs with an excellent academic program and goes above and beyond to ensure that its students are well prepared to challenge disturbing real-world tasks.
 McGill University is Canada's top-ranked university, known for offering the best medical institutes in Canada.
 It offers different undergraduate and graduate programs in various subjects, such as business analysis, biomedical engineering, chemical engineering, architecture, chemistry and anthropology.